This device harvests power from your sweaty fingertips while you sleep - News Break

 This device harvests power from your sweaty fingertips while you sleep

 Feeling extra sweaty from a summer heat wave?
-Don't worry -- not all your perspiration has to go to waste.
-In a paper publishing July 13 in the journal Joule, researchers have developed a new device that harvests energy from the sweat on -- of all places -- your fingertips.
+Don't worry--not all your perspiration has to go to waste.
+In a paper publishing July 13 in the journal Joule, researchers have developed a new device that harvests energy from the sweat on--of all places--your fingertips.
 To date, the device is the most efficient on-body energy harvester ever invented, producing 300 millijoules (mJ) of energy per square centimeter without any mechanical energy input during a 10-hour sleep and an additional 30 mJ of energy with a single press of a finger.
-The authors say the device represents a significant step forward for self-sustainable wearable electronics.www.sciencedaily.com
+The authors say the device represents a significant step forward for self-sustainable wearable electronics.www.eurekalert.org

 Comments / 0